Read time 5 minutes

 Mount-Database <DatabaseName>

-7. Once the mounting process of the database is complete, you’ll have to modify the user account settings using the Set-Mailbox cmdlet to ensure that the account points to the mailbox on the new server.
-You can use the below syntax to move all users from the old database to the new database.
+7. After mounting the database, adjust the user account settings to ensure that account points to the mailbox on new server.
+Use following syntax to move old database users to the new database.

 Get-Mailbox -Database <SourceDatabase> |where {$_.ObjectClass -NotMatch ‘(SystemAttendantMailbox|ExOleDbSystemMailbox)’}| Set-Mailbox -Database <TargetDatabase>

-8. In the last step, trigger the delivery of any message remaining in the queues with the following command:
+8. Trigger the delivery of any remaining message in the queues with the following command:

 Get-Queue <QueueName> | Retry-Queue -Resubmit $true

-After the successful completion of Active Directory replication, users will find seamless access to their mailboxes on the upgraded Exchange server.
-Typically, the transition to the new Exchange environment is effortless, thanks to the automatic redirection facilitated by Autodiscover.
-Furthermore, Outlook web users will also be seamlessly redirected to the improved Exchange environment.
+After successful Active Directory replication, users will find seamless access to their mailboxes on the new Exchange server.
+Typically, the transition to the new Exchange environment is effortlessly facilitated by Autodiscover feature.
+Furthermore, Outlook web users will also be seamlessly redirected to the new environment.

 Verify database restoration